usnistgov/FIPS201/_Appendix/glossary.md

 can be in terms of raw or compressed pixels or in terms of some characteristic (e.g., patterns).

 Biometric On-Card Comparison
-: A one-to-one comparison of fingerprint biometric data records transmitted to the PIV Card with a biometric reference previously stored on the PIV Card.
+: A one-to-one comparison of fingerprint biometric data records transmitted to the _PIV Card_ with a biometric reference previously stored on the _PIV Card_.

 Biometric Verification
 : Process of confirming a biometric claim through biometric comparison.